Light and perky Stuffed Zucchini Boats with Quinoa and Pine Nuts. A vegetarian dish the whole family will enjoy!

 - Salt and pepper

-- Place 1 tablespoon of oil in a skillet and sauté the onions for 2 minutes.
+Place 1 tablespoon of oil in a skillet and sauté the onions over medium heat for 2 minutes.
 Then add the peppers and garlic and sauté another 2-3 minutes.
 Toss in the cooked quinoa and tarragon and turn off the heat.
 Salt and pepper the quinoa to taste.

 - Spoon the quinoa into the center of each zucchini half.
 Sprinkle the tops with pine nuts and parmesan cheese.
 Then bake for 12-15 minutes, until the parmesan is golden.
 The zucchini should be lightly cooked, but firm.
 Serve warm!